 The construction contractor will avoid disturbance to trees, to the maximum extent possible, by minimizing cut/fill/pavement within the root zone.
-Trees will be protected during construction to the extent practicable or replaced according to DDOT's Standard Specifications for Highways and Structures - Section 608 Trees, Shrubs, Vines and Ground Cover.
+Trees will be protected during construction to the extent practicable or replaced according to DDOT's Standard Specifications for Highways and Structures - Section 608 Trees, Shrubs, Vines and Ground Cover and in coordination with DDOT's Urban Forestry Division.
+The identification of mature Special Trees would be in accordance with the District's Tree Canopy Protection Amendment Act of 2016.
+Removal of certain trees from DDOT property would require a DDOT Special Tree Removal Permit, while removal of trees from NPS land would be authorized under NPS Special Use Permit for construction.